-Tom Crean was sorely disappointed not to have been chosen, and it must surely have rankled him, Evans and Lashly, that they were to be sent back as a three man team, instead of the usual four, as Scott had decided his team would now have five members.
+Tom Crean was sorely disappointed not to have been chosen, and it must surely have rankled him, Evans and Lashly, that they were to be sent back as a three man team, instead of the usual four man unit, as Scott had decided his team would now have five members.

 On January 4th the men parted company, Scott’s team heading for the Pole, and Crean, Evans and Lashly facing a 750 mile return journey.
-The first stage of the trek, was 230 mile across the Polar Plateau, after which they descended the 120 mile Beardmore Glacier.
+The first stage of the trek, was 230 miles across the desolate Polar Plateau, after which they descended the treacherous 120 miles of the Beardmore Glacier.

 Their descent was a fraught with danger and on several occasions they diced with death, none more so than when they decided to climb aboard the sledge and plummet down the Shackleton Ice Falls, to make up for a navigational error.
-Miraculously the men survived the ride, somehow avoiding crevasses and rocks, and crashing to a halt in a snow bank, but they had saved themselves days of walking, by not having to negotiate a route around the Falls.
+Miraculously the men survived the ride, somehow avoiding crevasses and rocks, and crashing to a halt in a snow bank.
+They had saved themselves days of arduous trekking, by not having to negotiate a route around the Falls.

 It was at this time that Edward Evans began showing clear signs of scurvy, brought on as a result of the poor quality and quantity of the mens rations.
 By early February they had made good progress but Evans’ condition was in rapid decline, and he was soon unable to pull the sledge.